cyclr/docs/pages/v2/05-application-connectors/authentication/ms-teams.md

 #### OAuth 2.0 (delegated permissions)

-You don't need to request any permissions for delegated permissions authentication as the user is required to consent permission during authentication.
+When you use delegated permissions authentication, you do not need to apply for permissions from Microsoft Teams.
+This is because delegated permissions authentication requires the user to consent to the permissions themselves during connector installation.

 Delegated permissions authentication has restrictions to several methods: